isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-advanced-threat-protection-service-description.md

 ## <a name="office-365-advanced-threat-protection-atp-availability"></a>Disponibilidade de proteção avançada contra ameaças (ATP) do Office 365

-A ATP está incluída no Office 365 Enterprise e5, no Office 365 Education e no Microsoft 365 Business.
+A ATP está incluída no Office 365 Enterprise e5, no Office 365 Education e no Microsoft 365 Business Premium.

-Você pode adicionar a ATP aos seguintes planos de assinatura do Exchange e do Office 365:
+Você pode adicionar a ATP aos seguintes planos de assinatura do Exchange e do Microsoft 365:

 - Exchange Online Plano 1